shehreendheda/katacoda-scenarios/tagging/taggingk8s/step1.md

 4. Scroll through the file and look for lines similar to lines 6 and 18.
 These lines define the tags for each pod. <p> As you can see, the tags add some scope, function, and ownership to the containers.
 The tag keys are `environment`, `office`, `team`, `role` and `color`.

-5. To confirm the pods are online, click `count-pods`{{execute}}.
-You should see that 50 pods are online. <p> Now that all the pods are running, let's view the infrastructure in Datadog.
+5. To confirm the pods are running, click `count-pods`{{execute}}.
+Make sure that 50 pods are running.
+If not, wait and repeat this step. <p> Once all the pods are running, let's view the infrastructure in Datadog.

 6. In a new window/tab, log in to the Datadog account/organization that was created for you by learn.datadoghq.com. <p> To open the correct Datadog organization, you can click **Login Now** in the “Congrats” email you received after you joined the account/organization.